Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 The Turner Networks on Sling TV

-Sling Blue, one of Sling’s two base packages, has TBS, TNT, and truTV all for just $40.00/mo.
-No add-ons needed.
-Of course, you’ll also get 35+ more channels, including, depending on where you live, NBC, Fox, and/or ABC.
+Sling Blue, one of Sling’s two base packages, has TBS, TNT, and truTV all for just $40.00/mo – no add-ons needed.
+You also get more than 35 other channels, including (depending on where you live) NBC, Fox, and/or ABC.
 You’ll also be able to stream on up to three devices at a time.

-Sling Orange (also $40.00/mo) has ESPN, TBS, and TNT in its base package, but you’ll have to spring for the Comedy Extra add-on for truTV ($6/mo).
-But ESPN is what you’ll want if you’re interested in watching NCAA regular season games.
-Orange only allows one stream at a time.
+Sling Orange (also $40.00/mo) has ESPN (as well as ESPN2 and ESPN3), TBS, and TNT in its base package, but you’ll have to spring for the Entertainment Extra add-on ($6/mo) to get truTV for the First Four round of March Madness.
+If you only want to stream NCAA regular season games though, you’ll want ESPN.
+Sling Orange only allows viewing on one streaming device at a time.

 CBS on Paramount+

-Paramount+‘s Premium plan will cover the CBS Sports side of things for $9.99/mo.
-The Premium package gives you several benefits over the cheaper Essential, but the one that matters most here is the included CBS live stream.
-That means all of CBS’s considerable sports content too.
+The Paramount+ with SHOWTIME plan (deal) covers the CBS Sports side of things for $11.99/mo (or $119.99/year – just $10/mo).
+This premium package provides several benefits over Paramount+’s cheaper Essential plan, but the included CBS live stream is the one that matters most for March Madness.
+This means you also get all of CBS’s considerable sports content too.

-And of course, Paramount+ is much more than sports.
+And Paramount+ is much more than just sports.
 It has a huge library of on-demand Paramount Global shows (that’s everything from CBS, MTV, Nickelodeon, BET, Paramount Network, Smithsonian, and their related channels) plus all of Paramount’s movies.
-Naturally, they have a ton of originals exclusive to the platform as well.
+They have a ton of originals exclusive to the platform as well.

 CBS with an HD Antenna

-If the very idea of signing up for yet another TV service sets your teeth on edge, you could always go the antenna route.
-This option works particularly well with Sling TV, which actually integrates antenna signals into its interface, meaning you get your local channels together with your Sling channels.
-In fact, Sling encourages antennas so much they’ll give you one free if you prepay two months.
+If signing up to yet another TV service sets your teeth on edge, you could always go the antenna route.
+This option works particularly well with Sling TV, as it actually integrates antenna signals into its interface, meaning you can get your local channels together with your Sling channels.
+In fact, Sling encourages antennas so much they’ll give you one for free if you prepay your plan for two months.

-Using an antenna gives you not just CBS but ABC, NBC, Fox and, depending where you live, the CW, Univision, PBS, Telemundo, and more.
-All totally free!
+An antenna offers not just CBS, but also ABC, NBC, Fox, and, depending where you live, the CW, Univision, PBS, Telemundo, and more.
+All completely free!

 Why Choose Sling for March Madness?

-FuboTV is usually our recommended streaming service for sports.
-But there are exceptions, and this is a big one because, while it has CBS, FuboTV doesn’t carry the Turner channels.
+FuboTV is usually our recommended streaming service for live sports.
+But there are exceptions, and this is a big one because – while FuboTV has CBS – it doesn’t carry the Turner channels.
+And these are essential for March Madness.

-Hulu + Live TV, YouTube TV, and DIRECTV STREAM do all carry all four channels — but they start at $64.99/mo.
+Hulu + Live TV, YouTube TV, and DIRECTV STREAM do carry all four channels required – but they start at $72.99/mo.

 So what’s Sling TV got going for it?

-• Number one with a bullet is price.
-The competitors above are all three to four times more expensive than your first month of Sling TV.
-Especially over time, that savings really adds up.
+• The biggest advantage is Sling TV’s price.
+The TV streaming competitors above are three to four times more expensive than your first month of Sling TV.
+Over time, that saving really adds up.

-• Some of the broadest device support of any streaming service
+• It offers the broadest device support of any streaming service.

-• The most customizable service, with dozens of add-on channels available
+• Sling TV is the most customizable service, with dozens of add-on channels and options available.

-• 50 hours of cloud DVR storage included, and you can upgrade to 200 hours for a small fee.
+• It includes 50 hours of cloud DVR storage, which you can upgrade to 200 hours for a small fee.

-Even with the extra expense of Paramount+, it’s still far cheaper than the alternatives.
-If you don’t want to fuss with an antenna, Sling TV + Paramount+ is the cheapest way to watch from The First Four to The Final Four and the Championship.
+Even with the extra expense of Paramount+, a Sling TV subscription is still far cheaper than the alternatives.
+If you don’t want to fuss with an antenna, Sling TV + Paramount+ with SHOWTIME is the cheapest way to watch March Madness, from the First Four to the Final Four and the Championship.

 Texas Tech's Keenan Evans reacts during the 2016 NCAA Basketball Tournament in Raleigh, North Carolina